mother-type/.github/profile/README.md

 - **Transparency**: Clear documentation and open licensing.
 - **Scalability**: Adding new fonts is seamless.

-## How We Use The Unified Font Repository

 Our website pulls font data directly from the METADATA.yml file in each repository.
 This ensures the repository serves as a central, flexible hub for font information as projects evolve.
 This allows for:

 - Real-time updates: Website content reflects repository changes immediately.